How Often to Water Succulents - The Ultimate Guide

 Some people only soak the surface of the succulents soil with a spray bottle.
 This method should only be used while propagating succulents babies.

 Instead, you should water your succulents as a whole by a squeeze bottle or a watering can, or by some other thing.
 But you should be able to measure the amount of water, and it should be given a little quickly.

 For an outdoor succulent garden, a watering can with a long spout will be a better choice.
 It’ll enable you to water in between succulent plants as well.

 Mistake #4 - Overwatering succulents

-If you accidentally overwatered your succulents, follow the following steps asap to save it.
+If you accidentally overwatered your succulents, follow the following steps asap to save them:

 - Remove the succulent from the soil and clean its roots.

 - Keep it in a warm place or the Sun, but first, check if your succulent type can withstand direct sunlight.

 - Then after some time, plant in dry and well-draining soil.

 Rule of Thumb: Avoid Overwatering your succulents at any cost.